Find Nursing Care / Rehab:

 However, assisted living facilities do not usually offer round-the-clock medical support.
 Some facilities have a nurse or doctor visit periodically, and offer transportation to local hospitals to residents who need it.

 Medicaid and Medicare do not pay for assisted living costs, although in 41 states including Texas, there are waiver programs that help low-income residents pay for assisted living.
-In Texas, it's referred to as the Texas STAR Plus Waiver which is active in select areas of the state.
+In Texas, it's referred to as the Texas STAR Plus Waiver Program which is active in select areas of the state.

 Assisted living facilities are regulated at the state level, so the operating rules are slightly different on a state-by-state basis.